arjundatta23/SWRT/README.md

 # sw_reftrans
-Code accompanying Datta 2017: "SWRT: A package for semi-analytical solutions of surface wave propagation, including mode conversion, across transversely aligned vertical discontinuities", submitted by Arjun Datta to Computers and Geosciences, 2017
+Code accompanying Datta 2017: "SWRT: A Python package for semi-analytical solutions of surface wave propagation, including mode conversion, across transversely aligned vertical discontinuities"

 Refer to the above for abbreviations/acronyms used in this README.